oscarwika/SpellNotifications/README.md

 # SpellNotifications
-- Thanks to Veev for creating the [original version](http://www.veevsvault.com/addons/).
+_Thanks to Veev for creating the original version_ This is a refactor of Veevs original SpellNotifications addon that works with TBC classic.
 - Thanks to LucyOn for updating it for Retail [(GitHub)](https://github.com/jobackman/SpellNotifications) - [(CurseForge)](https://www.curseforge.com/wow/addons/spellnotifications).

-This is a refactor of Veevs original SpellNotifications addon that works with TBC classic.

 # What does the addon do?
-For those who are new to SpellNotifications it is an addon that textually displays:
+For those who are new to SpellNotifications it's an addon that textually displays:

 - When you dispel (offensively, defensively, or spellstolen), what was dispelled
 - When you interrupt a spell and what school was interrupted